Project Runway Canada: Series overview

-Season 1
+Season 1 (2007)

-This was the debut season of Project Runway and aired from October 8, 2007 to December 12, 2007 on the Slice network.
+Project Runway Canadas debut season premiered on October 8, 2007 and aired until December 12, 2007 on the Slice network.
+Iman, Shawn Hewson, and Rita Silvan served as judges, while Brian Bailey served as mentor.
 The show won the 'Best Reality Program or Series' award at the 23rd Gemini Awards.
-The winner of the season was Evan Biddell who won $100,000 to start a line, a portfolio photo shoot with L'Oreal Paris and a spread with Elle Canada magazine featuring the winning model, Ashley Heart.
+The winner of the season was Evan Biddell who won $100,000 to start a line, a portfolio photo shoot with L'Oreal Paris and a spread with ELLE Canada magazine featuring the winning model, Ashley Heart.

-Season 2
+Season 2 (2009)

-Season 2 aired on Global in January of 2009.
+Season 2 aired on Global in January 2009 with the same panel all returning.
 The winner of the season was Sunny Fong, winning the cover and a feature spread in ELLE Canada with winning model Victoria, a professional portfolio photo shoot courtesy of L'Oréal Paris, a 'Runway to Retail' business mentorship with Winners, and $100,000 to start his own fashion line.